 The challenge for this project was to create a fully interactive experience from basic 2D blueprint designs.
-The client is modifying an existing building, Ellesmere port library, by modifying the internal walling, adding a kitchen, fancy toilets, and outfitting the new energy saving lighting throughout the complex.
+The client is renovating an existing building, Ellesmere Port Library, by modifying the internal walling, adding a kitchen, fancy toilets, and outfitting the new energy saving lighting throughout the complex.

-The strategy was quite different from ordinary projects due to the CAD designs where still being generated during the development of the project.
-We worked closely with the client to understand a new domain to Scenegraph Studios.
+The strategy was quite different from ordinary projects due to the CAD designs still being generated during the development of the project.
+We worked closely with the client to understand a new domain.

 The approach was simple; split tasks into small sections, having each stage signed off by the client.